fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 GitHub's pull request interface presents a description and the discussion interface.
 At the bottom, it displays all the CI checks (in our case each of our Github Actions) that are configured to run for each PR and the statuses of these checks.
 A green board is what you aim for!
 You can click on Details of each check to view details and run logs.

-All the workflows we looked at so far were triggered by commits to main branch.
+All the workflows we looked at so far were triggered by commits to the main branch.
 To make the workflow run for each pull request we would have to update the trigger part of the workflow.
-We use the "pull_request" trigger for branch "main" and limit the trigger to events "opened" and "synchronize".
-Basically, this means, that the workflow will run when a PR into main is opened or updated.
+We use the "pull_request" trigger for branch "master" (our main branch) and limit the trigger to events "opened" and "synchronize".
+Basically, this means, that the workflow will run when a PR into the main branch is opened or updated.

 So let us change events that [trigger](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows) of the workflow as follows: